yamatt/blog/content/blog/security-and-inclusivity.md

 The true answer in this scenario is to get accounts blocked as part of the leavers process, making it as important as ensuring they're no-longer being paid.
 This will have a big impact on reducing the risk to your business.

-There will still be edge cases, and it's worth including additional steps to detect long-lived accounts, but apply an additional human action of verifying if the account is still needed.
-You could even automate this by sending an e-mail to a line manager and asking them to click a link if the account can be removed.
+There will still be edge cases, and it's worth including additional steps to detect long-lived accounts.
+You can also apply an human action of verifying if the account is still needed.
+You could even automate this by sending an e-mail to a line manager that explains the risks and impact, asking them to click a link if the account can be blocked.

 If you were that person coming back to work after time off from stress.
 Having to go through a support number, prove their identity, and get their account unlocked.
 Turning that excitement to disapointment.
 Does that represent your business? *Should* that represent your business?